 Train Tours in Spain

 The Transcantabrico and La Robla are multi-day train tours where you sleep on the train.
-But because Spain isn't Russia, you can't actually travel night after night by train, so the train stops in a station for you to sleep.
-A little odd, I know.
+But because Spain isn't Russia, you can't actually travel night after night by train, so the train stops in a station for you to sleep, which is a little odd.

 07 of 07

 Expected there to be a night train that's not on the list?
 There are fewer night trains than you might hope for in Spain.
-Here are some of the most popular long distant routes that don't actually exist.
+Here are some of the most popular long-distance routes that don't actually exist.

 Madrid to Paris

-The Elipsos trenhotel ended in 2013 and no replacement service has been started.
+The Elipsos Trenhotel ended in 2013 and no replacement service has been started.
 You’ll have to go to Barcelona for that.
-More: Madrid to Paris

 Barcelona to Paris